ANUcybernetics/panic/README.md

 ## TODO

+- don't crash when the NSFW filter is triggered - handle it gracefully
 - clear the terminal input when a new prediction is triggered
 - figure out why it seems to not work with repeated runs (maybe need to have the "launch genesis prediction" call in the StateMachine helper code?)